Singapore / Indian (Little India lineage)

 View page →

-Singapore's Little India neighborhood, settled in the 19th century by Tamil-Chettiar South Indian immigrants, anchors a vibrant Indian-Singaporean food culture.
+Singapore's Little India neighborhood, settled in the 19th century by Tamil-Chettiar South Indian immigrants, anchors a busy Indian-Singaporean food culture.
 At The Roti Prata House at 4am, the masters stretch wheat dough into paper-thin sheets and fold them into layered crispy flatbreads served with fish curry.
 At Muthu's Curry, fish head curry — a Singaporean invention that doesn't exist in mainland India — is being ladled over rice.
 The mamak (Muslim-Indian) coffeeshop culture supplements the chettinad-Tamil tradition with halal-Muslim cooking techniques.
 Modern Singapore-Indian cuisine adds rojak, mee goreng-Indian, banana-leaf rice, and the dosai-and-idli-and-vada South Indian breakfast triumvirate.

 The Palate